vinhnghi223/country-picker/README.md

 # Country Picker
->  🔎 What country do you want to search today?
+>  🔎 Find the country you want to learn more about with ease.

 [`Demo`](https://vinhnghi223.github.io/country-picker/)